krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning Part 2.md

     • Automonous cars
     • Retail (Amazon Go stores)

-# Convolutional Neural Network
+# Convolutional Neural Network:

-Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
+	Deep Learning algorithm which can
+		• take in an input image,
+		• assign importance (learnable weights and biases) to various aspects/objects in the image and
+		• be able to differentiate one from the other.

 ## Disadvantages of ANN for image classification